 1. Identify and Follow the Correct Maryland Legal Name Change Process

 Tying the knot is the most common time for changing names.
-A large majority of women take their husband's name when getting married.
-Other couples will take one partner's last name, hyphenate their names together, or agree on some form of combined name.
+After getting married, couples will take one partner's last name, hyphenate their names together, or agree on some form of combined name.

 Maryland recognizes all of these options.
 Anyone can take any name after getting married in the Old Line State.
 You just have to do so consistently and without any fraudulent or illegal purpose.